Elijah McKenzie-Jackson: Work

 McKenzie-Jackson, in 2023, has been known for his Art focusing on Climate Change as well his commentary on societal issues like the divestment away from fossil fuels.
 He is the Founder and Head Artist of the civic art innovation: EMJ Earth, where all his art is published.“In my work, I craft large-scale art installations, paint murals, and curate exhibits that vividly depict the impacts of the climate emergency.”

 Mckenzie-Jackson, first public launch of art, early 2019, was with a photo series named “How would you feel?”
 A self portrait series of intimidated wildlife affected by humanity.
-This series was a starting point for McKenzie-Jackson’s career and landed a double spread in GQ, at age 15.
+This series was a starting point for McKenzie-Jackson's career and landed a double spread in GQ, at age 15.

 McKenzie-Jackson released his first NFT collection, depicting three pictures of clowns.
 The collection "The Mockery of Money Behind Destruction" aimed to increase public awareness of how the oil industry's revenues are used to fuel the global warming issue.

 In 2023, Mckenzie-Jackson launched a painting named: “I <3 Paris” This painting addressed issues of climate change and the Paris Agreement.

 Political and social themes

-McKenzie-Jackson is internationally known for playing a leading role in School Strike for Climate movement.
-McKenzie-Jackson is a United Nations Togetherband Ambassador for Sustainable Develop Goals 13 & 14.
+McKenzie-Jackson was involved in the School Strike for Climate movement.
 He served as coordinator at UK Student Climate Network and an organizer at the Stop Trump Coalition.